Azure/apiforfhir-migration-tool/FHIR-data-migration-tool-docs/README.md

 > Please ensure that your $import is set to **incremental import mode** in order for the migration tool to work.
 If needed, you may switch back to initial import mode post-migration.
 Set incremental import mode following these [configuration settings](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/configure-import-data#step-3b-set-import-configuration-for-incremental-import-mode) and [parameter value](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/import-data#body).
 Learn more about incremental and initial import [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/import-data).

-__Note__ : The Data Migration tool supports cross-subscription deployment, as long as they are in the same Tenant ID. <br>
-If your Azure API for FHIR server is in subscription A and Azure Health Data Services FHIR server is in subscription B, and the same storage account is configured as export and import configurations for Azure API for FHIR server and Azure Health Data Services FHIR server respectively.
-The Data migration tool will migrate the data from Azure API for FHIR in Subscription A to Azure Health Data Services FHIR service in subscription B.
-## Deployed Components
-During the deployment of the FHIR data migration tool, the following components will be deployed:
+## Prerequisites needed (advanced scenarios)
+You may have certain advanced scenarios surrounding your migration that may require more configuration or steps.
+We have listed a few of these scenarios below with instructions.
+If you have other scenarios that are not listed here, please submit a Github issue and we can take a look for consideration!

+- If you are using Azure Private Link, please follow separate instructions in this Github for [deploying the migration tool with Azure Private Link](/FHIR-data-migration-tool-docs/private-link-sample/ReadMe.md).
+- If you need to systemmatically edit or transform your data during the migration process (for example, round to the 18th digit for a certain resource type), we have an option to include a step in migration that calls the Tools for Health Data Anonymization, which is a tool that can help de-identify data, to do those transformations after exporting from Azure API for FHIR and before importing into Azure Health Data Services FHIR Service.
+The transformations will need to be configured prior to the migration, with the following steps:
-1. Azure Functions app
+   1.
-	- The data migration tool code is deployed in Azure Functions.
-The migration tool function app acts as the orchestrator.
-2. Storage account
-	- A new storage account will be linked to the migration tool function app and will be used to store and monitor the export-import data.
-The table storage inside this new storage account will capture and store the details for each export-import round.
-This new storage account will be different from the storage account that you designated for export-import storage location.
-3. Shared Dashboard
-	- The dashboard captures and visualizes the details for each export-import of data.

-4. Application Insights
-	- This will capture the logs of the migration tool function app.
+# 3. Deploy Migration Tool
 ## Deployment
 ### Portal Deployment

 To quickly deploy the Migration tool, you can use the Azure deployment below.
-Please note, if you are using Azure Private Link, please follow separate instructions for [deploying the migration tool with Azure Private Link](/FHIR-data-migration-tool-docs/private-link-sample/ReadMe.md).

-1. If you want the de-identified data during export , please confiure [de-identified](https://learn.microsoft.com/azure/healthcare-apis/azure-api-for-fhir/de-identified-export) on Azure API for FHIR.
+1. Optional: If you want the de-identified data during export , please confiure [de-identified](https://learn.microsoft.com/azure/healthcare-apis/azure-api-for-fhir/de-identified-export) on Azure API for FHIR.
 	1. PowerShell script is available to create the container in the storage account which is configured with Azure API for FHIR for export and script will put the anonymizationConfig file in the container

 		- To run the PowerShell Script, you need to have the "Storage Blob data contributor" role on storage account, as the script require access to storage account.